wikimedia/design-codex/packages/codex-docs/docs/contributing/overview.md

 Consider following Codex design, development, roadmaps, and releases in these places:

-- [Phabricator](https://phabricator.wikimedia.org/tag/design-systems-team/): used to track the
+- [Phabricator](https://phabricator.wikimedia.org/tag/design-system-team/): used to track the
   work, and allows others the opportunity to subscribe to tasks, add comments, and claim tasks.
   [Learn more about the use of Phabricator at the Wikimedia Foundation](https://www.mediawiki.org/wiki/Phabricator/Project_management).
-- [Team page](https://www.mediawiki.org/wiki/Design_Systems_Team): used to share information about the Design Systems Team's mission, vision, work streams, objectives/key results (OKRs), and roadmap.
+- [Team page](https://www.mediawiki.org/wiki/Design_System_Team): used to share information about the Design System Team's mission, vision, work streams, objectives/key results (OKRs), and roadmap.
 - Mailing lists: used to share release notes and summaries for major and minor releases:
   - Wikimedia tech news mailing list ([wikitech-l](https://lists.wikimedia.org/postorius/lists/wikitech-l.lists.wikimedia.org/))